zikunz/tp/docs/UserGuide.md

 4. You can see the confirmation message when the order is removed successfully.

 Note:
-> 📄 If there is no order in the system, a message will be shown to notify you to add orders first.
+> 📄 If there is no order in the system, a message will be shown to notify you to add orders first. <br>
-> 📄 If you remember the customer's order index, you can skip step 1.
+> 📄 If you remember the customer's order index, you can skip step 1. <br>
 > 📄 Unless the item has been deleted from the item list, every item under the deleted order
-> will be added back to the inventory.
+> will be added back to the inventory. <br>

 #### 2.3.5.
 Empty the order list: `orders clear`